GehaziJenda/Recipe-App-Flutter/README.md

    flutter run

 ## Licenses
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the ./LICENSE file for details.

 ## Acknowledgements
 - Thanks to TheMealDB for providing the API.